The Fundamental Things People Get Wrong About Self-Management

 Written by Joost Minnaar November 08, 2017

 And fair enough, when introduced successfully, self-management practices can be highly successful.
-They hold the power to turn traditional organizations upside down and they can transform the slow moving hierarchical pyramids to fast, adaptive and agile networks of teams.
+They hold the power to turn traditional organizations upside down and they can transform the slow-moving hierarchical pyramids into fast, adaptive, and agile networks of teams.
 The results can be breathtaking: from increased levels of employee engagement to significantly better bottom lines.
 But is it actually all that good?

-We are aware that the terms self-management, self-organization and self-governing all have a slightly different definition.
+We are aware that the terms self-management, self-organization, and self-governing all have slightly different definitions.
 But, we are also convinced that these terms can be used interchangeably.
 We don't want to end up in a dispute about definitions and want to focus our attention on the real issue.
 Therefore, hereafter we will refer solely to the term self-management.

 What are the common misunderstandings?

-Sadly, we encounter many myths and fairy-tales around self-management practices.
+Sadly, we encounter many myths and fairy tales around self-management practices.
 Ranging from incomplete information to completely false stories about such 'utopian' sounding workplaces.
-Especially people that are new or poorly introduced to the phenomenon seem to get fundamental things wrong about self-management.
+Especially people who are new or poorly introduced to the phenomenon seem to get fundamental things wrong about self-management.
 In this blog post, we'll touch upon some of the most persistent ones.

 We witness traditional organizations introducing self-management as the ultimate silver bullet.
 Some of the more traditional leaders have witnessed the success of others and believe that this rather exotic phenomenon might be the simple and seemingly magical solution to their own complicated (financial) problems.